huntabyte/unetlab.github.io/_posts/2017-01-01-eve-ng-alpha-released.md

 - A: Logout/Login from/into eve to be able to open html console again.

 - Q: How to trun on/off UKSM and how to see if it is on or off?
-- A: Check if UKSM enable or not in the status screen
+- A: Check if UKSM enable or not in the status screen.
+Type bellow commands in Ubuntu CLI
-	- "echo 0 > /sys/kernel/mm/uksm/run" without quotes to disable
+	- echo 0 > /sys/kernel/mm/uksm/run (to disable)
-	- "echo 1 > /sys/kernel/mm/uksm/run" without quotes to enable
+	- echo 1 > /sys/kernel/mm/uksm/run (to enable)

 ## Features of this release